-- some flowers, ideally some that press well such as daisies, violets, single-petal roses or any flower you like
+- Flowers: ideally some that press well such as daisies, violets, single-petal roses, or any flower you like

 - Card stock, craft paper, or even blank greeting cards: you can choose it in your favorite color (such as this)

 - Paper doilies: they make this project a little whimsical (such as these or these )

 How to press the flowers

-If using a flower press, place the flowers between two pieces of white absorbent paper or tissue paper.
+If using a simple flower press, place the flowers or individual petals between two pieces of white absorbent paper or tissue paper.
 I recommend keeping some space between them if you’re drying a few.
 Lay them inside the flower press and screw the top down.

-If you’ll be using books, make sure you don’t use a book with a lot of value, material, or sentimental.
+If you’ll be using books, make sure you don’t use a book with a lot of value, whether material, or sentimental.
 Pressing flowers can leave stains on your pages.
 In any event, you place the flowers between two pieces of white absorbent paper and place them inside your book.
-To weigh everything down, either place heavy books on top or find another very heavy object.
+To weigh everything down, either place another heavy book on top or find another very heavy object.

 Let your flower press or books sit in a dry spot and away from direct sunlight.
 With either method, the drying time can take up to 4 weeks for the flowers to be all pressed and dry.

-For that reason (and because I wanted to get this post out for you), I have “finished” my flowers with a hot iron.
-You’ll still keep your flowers between the sheets of paper.
+For that reason, I have sometimes “finished” my flowers with a hot iron.
+You’ll still keep your flowers between the sheets of tissue or parchment paper.
 Set the temperature to low-medium (wool/silk setting) and press for 10-15 seconds.
 Let them cool down and repeat until your flowers are dry and very flat.

 How to make the card

 I like to start with my envelope and make sure that my card stock or craft paper card fits nicely inside the envelope.
 If not already done, fold your paper in half.
-You may then have to trim your card with scissor or a paper cutter.
+You may then have to trim your card with scissors or a paper cutter.
 Obviously, you can skip this step if you’re using blank greeting cards.

 Now, that you know the size of your card, pick a doily.
 If they’re too big, you can always cut out shapes from them to make them fit the front of the card.

 It’s always more pleasing to the eye to not have your doily perfectly centered.
 You can move it around until you are satisfied.
 Then you glue the doily in place.